SalomePlatform/adao/doc/en/ref_algorithm_3DVAR.rst

   StoreSupplementaryCalculations
     This list indicates the names of the supplementary variables that can be available at the end of the algorithm.
-It involves potentially costly calculations.
+It involves potentially costly calculations or memory consumptions.
 The default is a void list, none of these variables being calculated and stored by default.
-The possible names are in the following
-    list: ["APosterioriCovariance", "BMA", "OMA", "OMB", "Innovation",
+The possible names are in the following list: ["APosterioriCovariance", "BMA", "OMA", "OMB", "Innovation", "SigmaObs2", "MahalanobisConsistency"].
-    "SigmaObs2", "MahalanobisConsistency"].

 See also
 ++++++++